trskop/command-wrapper/man/command-wrapper-config.1.md

     subcommands to respect user editor preferences without needing to reimplement editor lookup strategy, or depending on distribution-specific tools.

+**Selection Menu** (`--menu`)
+:   Provides a nice menu where user can select a specific value.
+Very useful
+    when we need to ask user for a value out of a list.

 **Initialisation** (`--init`)
 :   Initialise toolset configuration.
 This action tries to be as safe as